fede-r1c0/dotfiles/zsh/README.md

 ### Essential packages

 - [zsh](https://github.com/zsh-users/zsh): A shell designed for interactive use.
+- [curl](https://curl.se/): A command-line tool for transferring data with URLs.
+- [wget](https://www.gnu.org/software/wget/): A free utility for non-interactive download of files from the web.
+- [git](https://github.com/git/git): A fast, scalable, distributed revision control system.
 - [gnupg](https://gnupg.org/): A tool for secure communication and data protection.
-- [git](https://github.com/git/git): A fast, scalable, distributed revision control system.

 ### Ohmyzsh + powerlevel10k theme